New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Introduction

-As for the transmission scheme design, puncturing on the coded symbols is commonly adopted as an efficient method to improve rate performance.
-In \cite{ref18}, coding schemes that can be punctured to adapt to time-varying channels are known as rate-compatible codes.
-As the redundant symbols are punctured, the code rate generally increases.
-As a result, puncturing technology has drawn extensive interests in the literature, such as punctured LDPC codes in \cite{ref17} and punctured Turbo codes in \cite{ref19}.
-For Spinal codes, the uniform puncturing based transmission scheme is proposed in \cite{ref7}, where the whole pass is divided into many sub-passes and the transmitter only transmits a single symbol in a sub-pass to obtain a finer-grained rate set.
-In \cite{ref22}, the uniform puncturing is improved and adopted in S-Spinal codes to achieve finer granularity for compression purposes.
-As the uniform puncturing based transmission scheme is only a general puncturing method for rateless codes, transmission scheme that exploits the unique properties of Spinal codes are expected to be designed \cite{ref20}.
+Puncturing on the coded symbols is a commonly adopted transmission design to improve the rate performance of channel coding techniques.
+In \cite{ref11}, coding schemes that can be punctured to adapt to time-varying channels are known as rate-compatible codes.
+As the redundant symbols are punctured, the code rate increases by nature.
+As such, the puncturing technique has drawn extensive interest in the literature, such as punctured LDPC codes \cite{ref12,ref3,ref4}, punctured Turbo codes \cite{Turbocodes}, and punctured Polar codes \cite{Polarcodes,Polarcodes3}.
+For rateless Spinal codes, uniform puncturing is one of the most commonly used puncturing schemes, where the coarse-grained transmission unit, pass, is refined into some finer-grained sub-passes, and the transmitter only transmits a single symbol in a sub-pass \cite{Spinalcodes}.
+In \cite{ref15}, uniform puncturing is also adopted in the proposed S-Spinal codes to achieve finer granularity for compression purposes.
+However, the uniform puncturing implementation is only a general-purpose puncturing method that has been applied extensively in rateless coded systems\cite{ref16}.
+In such a case, the puncturing scheme that customizes the unique properties of Spinal codes is expected to be designed.